sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 ## Release policies

 > As of Jan 31, 2022, the [Delivery] team owns the release process.
 The role of Release Captain is referring to a member of the [Delivery] team.
-However, this may change in the future when we transit to a rotating base Release Captain.
+However, this may change in the future when we transition to a rotation-based Release Captain.

 ### Releases